Quadrifolium/TFinMedia/en-GB/20141209 博客天下(Blog Weekly).md

 When making the MV, the boss LI Fei stayed at the shooting site, was much worried about whether it will be hot or not.
 He asked the director, "How do you feel about it?"
 HUANG said, "It's fantastic, I've never made such a work before.
 This may be the best."
-Finally, this covering video was forwarded by Ashine(阿信) of MayDay(五月天), got over 30 million hits.
+Finally, this covering video was reposted by Ashine(阿信) of MayDay(五月天), got over 30 million hits.
 This jittery and gingerly small agency tasted the sweet from the Web for the first time.

 In the cultivation game, this is the first success for trainees WANG Jun-kai and WANG Yuan.